Interval (music): Interval number and quality

-In Western music theory, an interval is named according to its number (also called diatonic number) and quality.
+In Western music theory, an interval is named according to its number (also called diatonic number, interval size or generic interval) and quality.
 For instance, major third (or M3) is an interval name, in which the term major (M) describes the quality of the interval, and third (3) indicates its number.

 Number

 The number of an interval is the number of letter names or staff positions (lines and spaces) it encompasses, including the positions of both notes forming the interval.
-For instance, the interval C–G is a fifth (denoted P5) because the notes from C to the G above it encompass five letter names (C, D, E, F, G) and occupy five consecutive staff positions, including the positions of C and G. The table and the figure above show intervals with numbers ranging from 1 (e.g., P1) to 8 (e.g., P8).
+For instance, the interval B–D is a third (denoted m3) because the notes from B to the D above it encompass three letter names (B, C, D) and occupy three consecutive staff positions, including the positions of B and D. The table and the figure above show intervals with numbers ranging from 1 (e.g., P1) to 8 (e.g., d8).
 Intervals with larger numbers are called compound intervals.

 There is a one-to-one correspondence between staff positions and diatonic-scale degrees (the notes of diatonic scale).